WWII Memory Tour – Alsace

 Optional Themed Tours in Alsace

-• Jewish History Tour: Discover Alsace’s rich Jewish heritage through historic synagogues, Jewish quarters, cemeteries, and centuries-old communities.
-Pay tribute to the victims of fascism at Natzweiler-Struthof.
+Jewish Heritage Tour.
+Discover Alsace’s rich Jewish history through its synagogues, historic quarters, cemeteries, and long-standing communities, and pay tribute to the victims of fascism at Natzweiler-Struthof.

 08